kamrunnaharSomapti/KamrunnaharSomapti/README.md

 ### Hi there 👋, my name is Somapti
-I'm a student Of Computer Science.
-I like to read storybooks and enjoy learning new languages.
-I'm also a front-end developer.
+I'm a front-end developer.
+I worked 2 years as a content writter for a online portal.
+I have also designed UI for few apps and websites.

 Skills: Bootstrap / HTML / JS / CSS/ PHP/ Database / ContentWritter

-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently designing a ecommerce website
 - 🌱 I’m currently learning Python
 - 💬 Ask me about Website Developing
 - 📫 How to reach me: somaptiesuborno@gmail.com